 can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

 Same Day Intervention

 Same-Day intervention is implemented in KS2 and is delivered by the teacher as part of the Maths lesson.
-In order for this to happen, the lesson structure and timings given below must be adhered to, so that the modelling and diagnosing parts of the lesson take place before worship.
-During worship time, teachers will be marking, grouping children and reshaping or resourcing the lesson.
+During worship time, teachers will be marking, grouping children and reshaping or resourcing the lesson so that gaps can be filled immediately.
 This style of intervention is in place to enable the pupils to ‘keep up’ rather than ‘catch up’ but also provides opportunities to deepen children’s understanding.

 Early Bird Maths